 Hire Top School Bus Accident Lawyers in AZ & NM

-If you child was injured in a school bus-related accident, consult with our school bus accident lawyers in AZ & NM who have significant experience dealing with these types of claims.
+If you child was injured in a school bus-related accident, consult with our school bus accident lawyers in Arizona and New Mexico who have significant experience dealing with these types of claims.
 The highly skilled personal injury attorneys at Lerner & Rowe have the knowledge to identify the person liable and the abilities to help you navigate the legal process.

 Our office is open from 8 AM to 5 PM.
 We’re available to take your toll-free call 24/7 at 844-977-1900.
 You can use our convenient LiveChat online.
 We offer free consultations and also will fight for your rights.